markusmak/dining-dollars-market/README.md

-# UPenn Swipes Marketplace
+# Meal Swipe Exchange Marketplace
-Created a marketplace for UPenn college dining swipes for my CIS197 Javascript final project.
+Created a marketplace for UPenn college dining swipes.
+Students can sell their meal swipes to willing buyers at a market price shown in the web app.